tharmeega/inspire-test/docs/index.md

 ![Image of McMaster](https://i.ytimg.com/vi/c5CaIOgNjnU/maxresdefault.jpg)

-I tried to add an image there ^ but not sure if it worked.
+Here is an image ^.

 1. Here I am
 1. using a